caestradaa/Camilo_Estrada/README.md

 ### [Project 1: Effect of Vaccines on Covid-19 fatality rate in Colombia](https://github.com/caestradaa/covid_fatality_in_Col)

-*Data analysis about the effects of vaccines on covid-19 fatality rate in Colombia.*
-- Is there really a positive impact on vaccinated population?
+- This project was made in order to understand the effects of mass vaccination on the fatality rate in Colombia, and determine if there really is a positive impact on vaccinated population.
-- Data: Covid-19 positive cases data in Colombia from the National Institute of Health (4.9M rows up to Sep 14, 2021).
+- Data: Covid-19 positive cases data in Colombia from the National Institute of Health (4.9M records).
 Vaccination data extracted from the official Our World in Data repository (208 rows).
 - Project tools: SQL Server for loading, cleaning and exploring data (**[SQL][sqlfile]**).
 Python for exploratory and explanatory analysis on a **[Jupyter notebook][notebook]** via %sql magic.
-- During the first six months after the start of vaccination, fatality rate has slightly decrease, it only begins to be noticeable after the seventh month (09-2021).
+- During the first six months after the start of vaccination, fatality rate has slightly decrease and it is only noticeable after the seventh month (09-2021).
 In the last two months fatality rate has decreased by 28% on average.